TekCookie75/TekCookie75.github.io/_posts/2024-10-03-Infrastructure-as-Code-gitea-meets-coreOS.md

 -----
 ## Part 1: CoreOS Installation - From Ignition to Instance

 Let us start very simple, and create our first instance of Fedora CoreOS.
-This machine will not yet very useful itself, but will explain the basic steps to walk-through in order to deploy CoreOS from code.
+This machine will not yet be very useful itself, but will explain the basic steps to walk-through in order to deploy CoreOS from code.
 Also this section will discuss the required build tools.

 However, before we can start with the actual description of our minimal infrastructure, we should download the Fedora CoreOS image from the official [page](https://fedoraproject.org/de/coreos/download?stream=stable&arch=x86_64#download_section) first.
 Make sure to use the correct architecture.
 For the sake of this post, we will use the bare-metal `x86_64` installer `iso` for the production environment later on; and the backing storage `*.qcow2` cloud image for the development instance now.
 So, I will will download the virtualized QEMU image for this section.